danielpluvia/DPSideMenu/README.md

 ## Note

-The most tricky part is how to store the reference of interactiveTransition and pass it to interactionControllerForDismissal(:) method.
+The most tricky part is how to store the reference of `interactiveTransition` and pass it to `interactionControllerForDismissal(:)` method.

-You MUST NOT store a strong reference of presentationController in the UIViewControllerTransitioningDelegate class, or it will cause a problem of retain cycle.
-Thus, we use a weak reference of interactiveTransition to point to the real interactiveTransition which is stored in presentationController.
+You MUST NOT store a strong reference of `presentationController` in the `UIViewControllerTransitioningDelegate` class, or it will cause a problem of retain cycle.
+Thus, we use a weak reference of `interactiveTransition` to point to the real interactiveTransition which is stored in `presentationController`.

 Here is the deinit order: